 Living Journeys brought StoryCenter to Crested Butte in 2017 and 2018, empowering individuals from the Gunnison Valley to create their own digital story.
 The act of writing and creating stories gave authors the opportunity to reflect in new ways and a cathartic experience emerged.
-Each story is a window each unique experience while common threads weave the stories together as a collective testament to power of the human spirit.
+Each story is a window each unique experience while common threads weave the stories together as a collective testament to the power of the human spirit.

 "When I was diagnosed with cancer I didn't live in the Gunnison Valley.
 There was no support group I could turn to or organization that could help my family through that difficult time.
 I understand the difference it could have made and hope the work I do through Living Journeys can help others."

 I Don't Have Cancer When...

 Sadie & Me